coderaman07/100-Days-of-Code/Readme.md

 So now Back to my Blog Project in React and Django but currently again to HTML and CSS with a little of Bootstrap and Unsplash Images.

+## Day 94

+I figuredout a Basic and minimalistic Design and now Figuring it out how to Develop some basic CSS styling

 ## Contributing